b3n0y/ResolveDevDoc/docs/source/UI_elements_attrb.rst

 ..  topic:: Description

-	This label attribute is used to
+	This label attribute is used to change the checked status of the CheckBox.

 ..  code-block:: python